vlang/v/vlib/x/vweb/README.md

 app.mount_static_folder_at('static', '/public')
 ```

-If we run our app the `main.css` file is available at http://localhost:8080/files/css/main.css
+If we run our app the `main.css` file is available at http://localhost:8080/public/main.css

 ### Dealing with MIME types

 By default vweb will map the extension of a file to a MIME type.
-If any of your static files'
+If any of your static file's
-extension do not have a default MIME type in vweb, vweb will throw an error and you
+extensions do not have a default MIME type in vweb, vweb will throw an error and you
 have to add your MIME type to `.static_mime_types` yourself.

 **Example:**